Counseling Services

 The type of therapy I provide is intensive and in-depth.
 It’s an exploration of your life’s journey and current way of being in the world, in relationship to yourself and others.
 This therapy is experiential and transformative.

-As such, I require weekly sessions, especially at the outset of our work, with a minimum of 6-8 weeks to dedicate to consistent weekly meetings.
+As such, I strongly suggest weekly sessions, especially at the outset of our work, with a minimum of 6-8 weeks to dedicate to consistent weekly meetings.

 For how long should I plan to come to therapy?